iagoleal/DeformableBodies.jl/README.md

 # Deformable body dynamics simulator

 ## Installation
-You can install this package via following commands inside the Julia REPL:
+You can install this package via the following commands inside the Julia REPL:

 ```julia
 import Pkg